evilprince2009/PlayWithStrings/README.md

 So all the techniques you learn by solving array-based coding questions can be used to solve string programming questions as well.

-### Here is a list of few string coding questions with solutions.
+### Here is a list of few string coding questions with solutions

 - How do you get duplicate characters from a string ? (solution -> `GetDuplicateCharacters(string text): List <char>`)
 - How do you check if two strings are anagrams of each other ? (solution -> `AreAnagrams(string first, string second): bool`)